Gaining Weight on Vegan Diet Plans 10 Tips for Athletes

 • Soy protein: Tofu, edamame, soy milk

-• Nuts, nut butters, and seeds
+• Nuts, nut butters, nut butters, seeds, seed butters

 • Bean, legumes, hummus